Create a flow

 To add actions to your flow, you must:

-- Fill in al the required fields of the Action configuration section to set up the action.
+3. Fill in all the required fields of the Action configuration section to set up the action.
+Go to Extensions > Actions to see all the available actions and their configurations.

 Note: All flows must have at least one action.